Contemplate (pop duo): 2010–2014: Formation and early career

 In 2014, they had their largest show ever, playing for a crowd of over a few thousand people at a big festival in Cluj-Napoca.
 Right after the show they were approached by a record label from Cluj-Napoca, called CDJ Record Label.
 They released two singles through this record label and on 31 December 2014, they released their first ever music video for a song called "Living for a Dream".
 The first half of 2015 was a success as the band played more and more music festivals in Romania.
 Their lack of management and organisation eventually led to the depletion of Hiatus M's fanbase.
 This was confirmed when the band attempted to perform on their own, but failed to gather enough audience members for any successful shows.
 Shortly after those shows, Condor and Vasiac found themselves on their own again after the other member of Hiatus M left due to some personal issues.
 They knew at that point that it was the end of the Hiatus M era but also the beginning of a new era.
 They embraced hard work and therefore got their confidence back to set the stage for a new musical project.

 2015–present: Feel The Vibe

-The duo established itself in a home studio where they begun writing songs.
+The duo established itself in a home studio where they began writing songs.
 In the summer of 2015, after a three-day trip to the Carpathian Mountains, they decided to go by the name Contemplate.
 The name represents their personality and also the deepness of their newly found pop sound.
 Focusing more on feeling rather than technique, Contemplate started a new musical journey, experimenting, writing and producing many songs before finally reaching their full musical potential.

 After three years of development, the pop/electronic duo released their debut EP, Flashbacks, in April 2018.
 The material consists of four tracks: "Walk Away", "Dance of Love", "Angels" and "Walk Away (Acoustic Version)“.In 2019 they released their first single called Feel The Vibe.